Undergraduate Federal Direct Parent Plus Loans

 Step 2: Complete the Federal Direct PLUS Loan Request Process

-The parent who completes the Direct PLUS Loan Request must have a Federal PIN number.
-If that parent does not have a Federal PIN, he/she may apply for one by going to the Department of Education PIN Registration site.
-The PIN serves as an identifier to allow you to access personal information in various U.S. Department of Education systems.
-The PIN also serves as an electronic signature.
+The parent who completes the Direct PLUS Loan Request must have a FSA ID.
+The FSA ID serves as an identifier to allow you to access personal information in various U.S. Department of Education systems.
+The FSA ID also serves as an electronic signature.
+If the parent who is applying for a Federal Direct Parent PLUS Loan does not have a FSA ID, he/she may apply for one by going to the Federal Student Aid FSA ID web site.

-Once the Direct PLUS Loan Request is completed, the parent will know immediately if approved or denied.
-Within 24-48 hours, the parent/student information and the credit decision is sent to the school.
+Once the Direct PLUS Loan Request is completed, the parent's credit is run by the U.S. Department of Education to check for adverse credit history.
+In most cases the parent will know immediately if approved or denied.
+Within 48 hours, the parent/student information and the credit decision is sent to the school.

 Please note: To borrow a PLUS loan for a student, the parent must be the student's biological or adoptive mother or father.
 A stepparent is also eligible to borrow a PLUS loan if his/her income and assets were taken into account when calculating the Expected Family Contribution (EFC).
 A legal guardian is not considered a parent for federal aid purposes.